guptapriyanshu7/privatebin/README.md

 - Paste text / code / links
 - Get Share link
-- Get Acess Hisotry page link
+- Get Acess History page link

 ### Copying links will redirect to that link acting as a tinyUrl website